 Regardless of the method you choose, the state of Texas requires student drivers to complete 32 hours of their desired driver education method.

-Like all visits to the DPS, you will be required to provide documentation to complete your application for a learner’s permit.
+Like all visits to the Texas DPS, you will be required to provide documentation to complete your application for a learner’s permit.
 To ensure you avoid any headaches, make sure you have these documents ready beforehand.

-After preparing the necessary documents, you will need to plan a visit to the Texas Department of Public Safety, where you will complete your application for your Texas learners permit.
+After preparing the necessary documents, you will need to plan a visit to the Texas Department of Public Safety, where you will complete your application for your permit.
 The DPS recommends that you make an appointment before arriving.
 While it is not necessary, it may save you some time.
 You can also walk-in to your local department, but you will need to go at the right time in order to avoid waiting there all day.

 After presenting these documents, you will be prompted to provide your signature, thumbprint, photograph, and pay a $16 application fee.
 You will also be expected to take and pass a vision exam.